Kitware/itk-vtk-viewer/doc/content/docs/imjoy.md

 - A [scijs ndarray](http://scijs.net/packages/#scijs/ndarray) for JavaScript; for Python, it can be a [numpy](https://numpy.org) array.
 - A [URL](https://developer.mozilla.org/en-US/docs/Web/API/URL/URL) pointing to an [image file supported by itk.js](https://insightsoftwareconsortium.github.io/itk-js/docs/image_formats.html).

-For [scijs ndarray](http://scijs.net/packages/#scijs/ndarray), you can use the following function to encoded it into an imjoy-rpc encoded array.
+For [scijs ndarray](http://scijs.net/packages/#scijs/ndarray), you can use the following function to encoded it into an imjoy-rpc encoded ndarray.
 ```
 function encodeScijsArray(array){
   return {